wp-plugins/awesome-weather/readme.txt

 == Upgrade Notice ==

+= 1.3.3 =
+Moved Google Font out of CSS into enqueue

 = 1.3.2 =
 Improved support for poorly coded themes that load the before_title and after_title with extra divs and don't take into account that widgets may not use a title.